Hendrix-CS/csci235/modules/publications.md

 <!-- Concept Invention: Create your own Twists -->
 * Devise and publish a `TwistStamped` message that causes the robot to drive in a circle with a radius of 50 centimeters.
+* What tactics did you employ to determine the radius of the circle the robot traversed?

 ## Motor commands in Python